…and How to Paint Quicker

 Even though they are usually called colour strings, essentially, the process stems from working with black and white tonal values.
 Often called a value scale or tonal range.
 For black and white paintings, a value scale of 9 or 10 mixtures is used.
 I prefer to use 9 mixes as it becomes easier to split lights, mid-tones and darks.

 Each ‘step’ in the colour string has the same jump in tone when you flick your eyes between them.

 You can download the above value scale and practice matching the tones with paint or pencil.

 The power of 3

 The trick is having the willpower to only use those three premixed colours for that area of the painting!
-It will be very tempting to try and use the other tones.
+It will be very tempting to try and use other tones.

 If you keep them separate, it will really improve the realism in your work.

-In this portrait I worked on the basic 3 tone underpainting, it was on a raw umber and white ground, value 3 or 4.
+I worked on the basic 3 tone underpainting; it was on a raw umber and white ground, value 3 or 4.

-The dark shadow tone is pure burnt umber, this lies in the darkest 3 tones.
-This second stage I use Raw umber and Ivory black for the neutral dark grey and I also use flake white for the lights.
+The dark shadow tone is pure burnt umber; this lies in the darkest 3 tones.
+In this second stage, I use Raw umber and Ivory black for the neutral dark grey, and I also use flake white for the lights.

 I then work up the painting using the full 9 tones I’ve premixed (painting 3 above).
 This stage in a painting can sometimes be called a grisaille – a monochrome tonal underpainting.